ohlstre1/SNLP-project/README.md

-# SNLP-project

 # Natural language processing project

-## Date: 12 April 2024
+##### Date: 12 April 2024

-## Authors: Edvard Ohlström, Eemeli Astola, Linus Lind, Heikki Penttinen
+##### Authors: Edvard Ohlström, Eemeli Astola, Linus Lind, Heikki Penttinen

-## LICENSE: GNU GPLv3
+##### LICENSE: GNU GPLv3

 ## Overview

-In this project we implment several models for sentiment analysis of speech data.
-Modles used are Bag of words, CNN, LSTM and BERT.
-Comparison can be found in the [text](model_comparison.ipynb) and detailed information can be found in the PDF.
+In this project, we implement several models for sentiment analysis of speech data.
+Models used are Bag of Words, CNN, LSTM and BERT.
+Comparison can be found in the [comparison file](model_comparison.ipynb) and detailed information can be found in the PDF.

 Here is an overview of the project's file structure and a brief description of the main components: